OpenAI (PII Redaction Guardrails)

 1) Agent Capability

-Agent name: knowledgeops-agent
+Agent name: knowledgeops

 Primary capability: openai_infer